-The Ocean Conservancy, together with the Commonwealth Scientific and Industrial Research Organisation, was supported by the NOAA Marine Debris Program to analyze datasets from their 30-year International Coastal Cleanup efforts as well as five years’ worth of data from NOAA's Marine Debris Monitoring and Assessment Project.
-This project used a statistical model to identify geographic patterns and trends in marine debris distribution, assess marine debris management actions, and produce recommendations to improve marine debris monitoring protocols.
+The Ocean Conservancy, together with the Commonwealth Scientific and Industrial Research Organisation, was supported by the NOAA Marine Debris Program and analyzed datasets from their 30-year International Coastal Cleanup efforts as well as five years’ worth of data from NOAA's Marine Debris Monitoring and Assessment Project.
+This project used a statistical model to identify geographic patterns and trends in marine debris distribution, assessed marine debris management actions, and produced recommendations to improve marine debris monitoring protocols.

 Type of Project: Research

 Who is involved?

 The NOAA Marine Debris Program partnered with the Ocean Conservancy (OC) and scientists and statisticians from the Commonwealth Scientific and Industrial Research Organisation (CSIRO) (through a sub-contract from the OC) and conducted a rigorous analysis of the OC’s 30-year International Coastal Cleanup (ICC) dataset and the NOAA Marine Debris Program’s Marine Debris Monitoring and Assessment Project (MDMAP) dataset to detect trends and patterns of marine debris on U.S. shorelines.

 What is the project and why is it important?